top of page

 Trauma & Nervous System Distress

-Traumatic Experience — Laura began counselling after witnessing a fatal accident.
+Traumatic experience: Laura began counselling after witnessing a fatal accident.
 She experienced intrusive memories and reactivity.
 She avoided driving, felt anxious crossing busy streets, and was startled by sudden sounds or movement around traffic.

-With regular support, Laura understood how her nervous system had remained on high alert after the event.
+With regular support, Laura learned how her nervous system had remained on high alert after the event.
 Over time, her body settled.
 She regained a sense of safety and was no longer overwhelmed by reminders of the accident.

 How I help